sadab-halim/Interview-Questions/CN/README.md

 - It is an application layer protocol used to auto-configure devices on IP networks enabling them to use the TCP and UDP-based protocols.
 - The DHCP servers auto-assign the IPs and other network configurations to the devices individually which enables them to communicate over the IP network.
 - It helps to get the subnet mask, IP address and helps to resolve the DNS.
 It uses port 67 by default.

+## Distance Vector Routing:
+In distance vector routing, each node shares its routing table with its immediate neighbours periodically and when there is a change.

+## Routing Information Protocol
+The Routing Information Protocol (RIP) is an intradomain routing protocol used inside an autonomous system.
+It is a very simple protocol based on distance vector routing.

+## Link State Routing
+In link state routing, if each node in the domain has the entire topology of the domain the list of nodes and links, how they are connected including the type, cost (metric), and condition of the links (up or down)-the node can use
+Dijkstra's algorithm to build a routing table.

 ## ARP Protocol
 - ARP is  Address Resolution Protocol.